jeeb/avisynth/distrib/Readme/readme_history.txt

 201806xx r269x
 --------------
 - Fix: AdjustRGB memory leak when used in ScriptClip
+- Enhanced: AdjustRGB new parameter: conditional (like in ColorYUV) The global variables "adjustrgb_xxx" with xxx = r, g, b, a, rb, gb, bb, ab, rg, gg, bg, ag are read each frame, and applied.
+  It is possible to modify these variables using FrameEvaluate or ConditionalReader.
 - Enhanced: AviSource to support more formats with 10+ bit depth. http://avisynth.nl/index.php/AviSource